 The Open Care “Senior Care Plan” is just a marketing expression.

-It’s similar to how insurance carriers often use “senior life insurance” to describe insurance products seniors typically buy.
+It’s similar to how insurance carriers often use “senior life insurance” to describe insurance products designed for seniors.

-So when Open Care uses this phrase, they are simply referring to their final expense whole life insurance.
+So when Open Care uses this phrase, they are simply referring to their final expense insurance plan.

-This life insurance coverage will expire after 10, 20, or 30 years, unlike their funeral insurance plan.
+This type of life insurance coverage will expire after 10, 20, or 30 years, unlike their funeral insurance plan.

 Please note that your age determines which term length you can qualify for.
 For example, a 60-year-old will not be eligible for a 30-year term.